Tangany/Wallet-as-a-Service/README.md

 Development kits for many other languages are in consideration or active development (e.g. Go, Java, Python, Ruby, C#).
 Please inquire for ETAs and other information.

 Find out more by visiting https://tangany.com.

+# Status
+Monitor our API status and subscribe to our service notifications at our status page https://status.tangany.com

 ***
 <div align="center">